europace/baufismart-antraege-api/README.md

 As loan provider, update the planned approving date for well informed advisors and easy conversations with sales.

 Requirement:
-- the caller is loan officer for the approval
+- the caller is loan officer for the application
 - the caller has scope `baufinanzierung:antrag:schreiben`

 example request: